zachoines/HomeMonitor/readme.md

 	* To develope an AI powered target acquisition and tracking system for use on mobile and IOT based camera systems.

 * Technologies
-	* Target acquisition performed by openCV C++ API.
+	* Target acquisition performed by OpenCV 4 C++ API.
+Currently face detection supported.
-		* More advance features pinned for future utilizing Pytorch.
+		* More advance features pinned for future utilizing Pytorch C++ API.
-	* Target Tracking with PID's
+	* Target tracking with PID's and servo control
 	* Advance PID autotuning via Soft Actor Critic Reinforcement learning

 * Install
-	* Opencv4 c++
+	* OpenCV 4 c++
 		 * [Here](https://cv-tricks.com/installation/opencv-4-1-ubuntu18-04/) is an excellent walkthrough of the process.

 	* Pytorch c++